deluge/django-howl/README.rst

 What is django-howl
 -----------------------

-`howl` is a Django app to provide notifications in several ways.
+`django-howl` is a Django app to provide notifications in several ways.

 You can connect to the signals and do everything you want like sending notifications over different APIs.